- Real Estate

 Georgetown bike parking map:

 Potomac Riverboat Company offers a scenic mode of travel around the metropolitan area with a new Wharf Water Taxi that connects The Wharf with Georgetown.
-With eight daily departures from Georgetown's Washington Harbour (31st & K St), the 25-minute ride is a unique way to experience DC's waterfront destinations.
+With six daily departures from Georgetown's Washington Harbour (31st & K St), the 25-minute ride is a unique way to experience DC's waterfront destinations.

 The Washington by Water Monuments Cruise also connects Alexandria’s historic waterfront to Georgetown’s.
 Service is offered from Georgetown’s Washington Harbour as well as the Alexandria City Marina.
 For schedules and ticketing information please click here.